On the membership of two-variable Rational Inner Functions in spaces of Dirichlet-type: Proofs of the main results

 As we can observe here, the product inside the integration is a product of hyperbolic pseudodistances of the branches of the zero set $\mathcal{Z}_{\widetilde{p}}.$ One needs to see how these pseudodistances behave when the $z_2$-variable approaches $\tau_2\in\mathbb{T}.$ The idea is to prove that whenever we approach the $z_2$-coordinate of the singularity, the pairwise pseudodistances tend to a constant bounded away from zero.
 This, along with a simple continuity argument would lead to an estimate of the form

 where $U$ is a neighborhood around $\tau_2\in\mathbb{T}$ and $K$ is the global contact order.
 This, in turn, would provide us the desired result.
-In order to be able to prove this rigorously, we will transfer the problem to the upper halfplane $\mathbb{H}$ and we will exploit the mentioned local theorem (see\cite[Theorem 1.2]{Polonici}).
-Adopting the techniques of \cite{PLMS}, using the Cayley transform $\beta:\mathbb{H}\to \mathbb{D}$ with $\beta(w)=\frac{1+iw}{1-iw},$ we can map every branch $\psi_j^0(\zeta_2)$ to a corresponding branch $y_j(z_2). $ Thus we are reduced to understanding how the pseudodistances
+In order to be able to prove this rigorously, we will transfer the problem to the upper halfplane $\mathbb{H}$ and we will exploit the mentioned local theorem (see \cite[Theorem 1.2]{Polonici}).
+Using the Cayley transform $\beta:\mathbb{H}\to \mathbb{D}$ as in Section \ref{Section 3} , we can map every branch $a_j(\zeta_2)$ to a corresponding branch $y_j(z_2).$ Thus we are reduced to understanding how the pseudodistances